DmitryMyadzelets/epicx/journal/week 29.md

 ### The (Qc, Qh)=f(Tc) chart
-This chart depicts the both Qc and Qh power of the Peltier module at the same current.
+This chart derives from the numerical model of the PE-16 and depicts the both Qc and Qh power of the module at the constant current.

 <img alt="Curves of Qc and Qh" src="/img/2024-07-17 - (Qc, Qh)=f(Tc).png" width=400px>